How we deal with your homeowners or condominium association in Northern Virginia

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference